Austintjh19/EduLink-NUS/docs/DeveloperGuide.md

 **MSS**

 1. User request to list students.
-2. AddressBook shows a list of all students.
+2. EduLink-NUS shows a list of all students.
-3. User get to know the name or ID of a specific student.
+3. User get to know the name, ID or index of a specific student.
-4. User prompt to delete that student by its ID.
+4. User prompts to delete the specified student by its ID or index.
 5. That student is successfully deleted.

     Use case ends.